-The Scottish Government is consulting on a new approach to the planning, management and implementation of the fully devolved taxes in Scotland, with the aim of bringing greater transparency and efficiency to the process, and broader engagement with taxpayers and the accountancy profession.
+The Scottish Government is consulting on a new approach to the planning, management and implementation of the fully devolved taxes in Scotland (Land and Buildings Transaction Tax and Scottish Landfill Tax), with the aim of bringing greater transparency and efficiency to the process, and broader engagement with taxpayers and the accountancy profession.
 The deadline for responses is 6 June 2019.

 Other than the Scottish Budget, there is no formal process or structure in place to guide the consideration, analysis and implementation of legislative change for the devolved taxes.
 The Scottish Government has received representations from stakeholders on the current process and considers this to be an appropriate time to establish a framework to bring greater certainty, transparency and efficiency to the tax policy making process.